Chintu1308/dll-library/README.md

 **Embedding in a Web Application**

-If you want to add the animation to a web application, such as one built with React, Vue, or Angular, you can use a similar approach with the iframe.
+If you want to add animation to a web application, such as one built with React, Vue, or Angular, you can use a similar approach with the iframe.
 Here is an example for a React application:

 ```jsx